Oliver276A/TinaThePageTurner/Final-Report.md

 - Professor Manuel Toharia
 - Professor Joel Trudeau

-And thank you, Lenie, for being always! :)
+And thank you, Lenie, for being there for me always! :)